How to be Involved in NHA

 Chair: Rachel Hansen, Chelan County PUD

-Vice Chairs: Brandy Donaldson, Constellation and Leonard Greene, FirstLight Power
+Vice Chairs: Brandy Donaldson, Constellation / Gina-Renee Autrey, Kleinschmidt Associates

 Pumped Storage Development Council

 OVERVIEW: NHA’s Pumped Storage Development Council was formed to address the emerging regulatory and business needs for new pumped storage development to support increasing renewable energy generation policies.
-The committee is focused on both the regulatory and legislative issues and the business and commercial drivers that are leading the call for new pumped storage development.
-The Council maintains a pumped stprage guidebook for state and federal policymakers, grid operators, energy regulator, and oother stakeholders.
+The council is focused on both the regulatory and legislative issues and the business and commercial drivers that are leading the call for new pumped storage development.

 The Pumped Storage Development Council keeps you abreast of important policy, technology, and business developments in this fast-changing area of new hydropower development.

-Vice Chairs: Brennan Smith, HDR / Kamal Gautam, rPlus Hydro, LLP
+Vice Chairs: Kamal Gautam, rPlus Hydro, LLP / Meredith Lee, Bechtel Global Corporation

 Regulatory Affairs